JonathanQuang/webDevBlog/README.md

 # Team BackCorner
-Jonathan Quang, Alex Taradachuk, Xavier Chen
+##Jonathan Quang, Alex Taradachuk, Xavier Chen

 We are creating a web blog application with the following conditions:

-Your team has been contracted to create a web log hosting site.
 -Users will have to register to use the site.

 -Logged in users will be able to